aqbayadwala/Typescipt-handbook/02-The Basics.md

 ![Screenshot](./assets/Screenshot%20from%202024-12-01%2011-17-50.png)

-- Even though we din't tell TypeScript that `msg` had the type `string`, it was able to figure that out.
+- Even though we didn't tell TypeScript that `msg` had the type `string`, it was able to figure that out.
 - That's a feature, and it is best to not add a type annotation when the type system would end up inferring the same type anyway.

 ## Erased Types